French Lemon-Apricot Tart

 - Fresh mint leaves, optional

 - Press dough onto the bottom and up the sides of an ungreased 9-in. fluted tart pan with a removable bottom.
-Bake at 400° for 10-12 min. or until golden brown.
+Bake at 400° until golden brown, 10-12 min.
 Cool on a wire rack.
 Reduce heat to 325°.